mantl/mantl/roles/chronos/README.rst

    ansible 'role=control' -s -m shell -a 'rm /etc/consul/chronos.json' ansible 'role=control' -s -m service -a 'name=chronos enabled=no state=stopped'

-Now you can install the addon in the usual way:
+The new method of installing Chronos requires a version of mantl-api later than 0.1.7.
+You can upgrade mantl-api manually, or run a sample playbook from a more recent version of Mantl (after 1.0.4) to get it.
+After upgrading mantl-api, you can install the addon in the usual way:

 .. code-block:: shell